Backflow Prevention is a serious matter. When Your Water Backs Up, It’s Time to Look Out.

 Backflow is a reversal in water or sewage direction caused by a reversal in water pressure.
 Whether it’s water or sewage that backs up, contamination occurs.
 Backflow can occur and be confined to your own property or stem from problems with the city water supply.
 If left unchecked, the results can be harmful to your health.

-At A-1 Sewer & Drain Plumbing & Heating, we are backflow testing and prevention specialists… ready to assist you 7 days a week in Virginia Beach, Norfolk, Chesapeake, Hampton, Newport News, Williamsburg, Yorktown, Suffolk, Portsmouth, Tabb, Grafton, Smithfield, James City County, and throughout Hampton Roads..
+At A-1 Sewer & Drain Plumbing & Water Heaters, we are backflow testing and prevention specialists… ready to assist you 7 days a week in Virginia Beach, Norfolk, Chesapeake, Hampton, Newport News, Williamsburg, Yorktown, Suffolk, Portsmouth, Tabb, Grafton, Smithfield, James City County, and throughout Hampton Roads..

 First, let’s see how backflow typically occurs: